 Hydronephrosis is caused by

-Conditions that may cause hydronephrosis include: A blockage or defect in the urinary system that is present at birthKidney stonesA blood clotScarring of the ureters, which are the tubes that connect the kidneys to the bladderA tumor in the pelvic area such as the bladder, cervix, colon, or prostateEnlarged prostateEnlarged uterus during pregnancy
+Factors that may increase your chance of hydronephrosis include: Defect in the urinary system that is present at birthScarring of the ureters, the tubes that carry urine from the kidneys to the bladderCancers

 in the pelvic area